giellalt/giellalt.github.io/dicts/nds/StartingNewLanguagePairs.md

 ##  Create the configuration file

-1. In the terminal, move to `$GTHOME/apps/dicts/nds/neahtta/`
+1. In the terminal, move to `neahttadigisanit/src/neahtta/`
-1. Copy `configs/sample.config.yaml.in` to `configs/PROJNAME.yaml.in`
+2. Copy `configs/sample.config.yaml.in` to `configs/PROJNAME.yaml.in`
-1. Add the new file to SVN.
+3. Add the new file to Git.
-1. Open the file in a text editor, and read through the settings.
+4. Open the file in a text editor, and read through the settings.
 There are numerous comments to guide you.
 1. When you are done, check in the changes.